naskio/monit-docker/README.md

 ## collector

-The collector is responsible for collecting the data from the monitored services and sending it to the server.

-add the following lines:
+The collector is responsible for receiving the data from monit, and storing it in a database.
+We need to specify the collector to use by adding the following lines:

 ```
 set mmonit <WEB_HOOK_URL>